-The College encourages reporting under the Sexual Misconduct Policy and seeks to remove barriers to reporting.
-The College generally will not hold a student in violation of the College's Community Standards of prohibited use of drugs or alcohol, who reports conduct or is a witness during an investigation under the Sexual Misconduct Policy.
+The College encourages reporting under the Sexual and Interpersonal Misconduct Policy and seeks to remove barriers to reporting.
+The College generally will not hold a student in violation of the College's Community Standards on prohibited use of drugs or alcohol if such use is disclosed during the reporting of sexual misconduct or an investigation under the Policy.

-Under limited circumstances, a person who reports conduct under the Sexual Misconduct Policy may be held accountable for his or her misconduct if, in the College's discretion, it is determined that the behavior placed the health and safety of any person at risk, or if it created a danger to the College community.
-The College retains the right to require students to attend counseling or drug/alcohol-related courses even in circumstances in which disciplinary conduct will not be pursued under Title IX prohibited conduct.
+Under limited circumstances, a person who reports conduct under the Policy may be held accountable for his or her misconduct if, in the College's discretion, it is determined that the behavior placed the health and safety of any person at risk, or if it created a danger to the College community.
+The College retains the right to require students to attend counseling or drug/alcohol-related courses even in circumstances in which a disciplinary proceeding will not be pursued under the Community Standards.